openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/dorsalNucleusOfMedialGeniculateBody
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Dorsal nucleus of medial geniculate body' is a nucleus of dorsal thalamus.
-It is part of the medial geniculate body.
+   :definition: Is a nucleus of dorsal thalamus.
+Is part of the medial geniculate body. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002758) ('is_a' and 'relationship')]
    :description: Dorsal division of the medial geniculate nucleus, as first defined by Morest (1964) in the cat, but also described in the rat.
-It fills all but the medial edge of the posterior tip in cat, and joins the lateral thalamic nucleus anteriorly (http://www.ncbi.nlm.nih.gov/pmc/articles/PMC1261345/?page=3)
+It fills all but the medial edge of the posterior tip in cat, and joins the lateral thalamic nucleus anteriorly (http://www.ncbi.nlm.nih.gov/pmc/articles/PMC1261345/?page=3) [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002758)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0103458
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002758#dorsal-nucleus-of-medial-geniculate-body-1
    :name: dorsal nucleus of medial geniculate body